get-aurora-dev/common/system_files/shared/usr/share/ublue-os/motd/tips/10-tips.md

 Open a folder with Clapgrep (Found in the Bazaar App Store) for super powerful search Aurora separates the OS from your development environment - embrace the cloud-native workflow Really love our wallpapers?
-Donate to [Chandeleer](https://ko-fi.com/chandeleer)
+Donate to [Chandeleer](https://ko-fi.com/chandeleer) `ujust jetbrains-toolbox` installs JetBrains tools in your home directory, all ready to go!
+Check out `ujust bbrew` for curated selections of development and command line apps